lucpattyn/quarksql/README.md

 ---

-## 🧠 Business Logic Layer (V8 + JavaScript)
+##  Business Logic Layer (V8 + JavaScript)

 The **business logic layer** is where you define your application’s **rules**, **permissions**, **transformations**, and **API surface**.
-It’s implemented in JavaScript, runs inside V8 embedded in the Quarksql process, and has **direct access to C++ bindings** for database and JWT operations.
+Its implemented in JavaScript, runs inside V8 embedded in the Quarksql process, and has **direct access to C++ bindings** for database and JWT operations.

 ### JS Modules